Notice of Privacy Practices

 - File complaints regarding privacy practices and/or unauthorized disclosure of protected health care information.

-- Be notified of an unauthorized disclosure that compromises the privacy of your protected health care information.
+- Be notified of a security breach that compromises the privacy of your protected health care information.

 - Require a health care provider to withhold from any health plan/insurer information pertaining to a treatment that the individual paid for out of pocket.
 It is the patient’s responsibility to notify the Yankton Medical Clinic in advance when they wish for this to be done.